 The Tau Alpha Pi National Honor Society was founded in 1953 and is now chartered at 133 colleges and universities.
 Its purpose is to recognize desirable personal and intellectual qualities of engineering technology students.
-Student nominees must have at least a 3.5 quality point average index in a Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET) accredited program.
+Student nominees must have 30 credit hours with at least a 3.5 quality point average index in an Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ETAC/ABET) accredited program.